-If you’re thinking about a kitchen renovation or building a new home, it can be a little overwhelming trying to choose a sink.
-There are so many brands, models, configurations, materials and even colours!
+If you’re considering a kitchen renovation or building a new home, it can be a little overwhelming trying to choose a sink.
+There are so many brands, models, configurations, materials and colours to choose from.

 But, as our in-house Kitchen Designer, Kordula, says: As with all good design, you need to consider not only what will complement your kitchen decor aesthetically, but what will be functional and practical for you.

 For example, think about who uses the kitchen, how you cook and whether you entertain, how much space you have and your kitchen lay-out?

 Once you have some ideas, start to narrow down your choice by deciding on material, configuration and installation.
 Start with whichever is the most important (‘must-have’) for you.
 For example, if you have limited space, the dimensions will be a primary consideration.
 If space is no problem, but you want a Hampton’s style, then you might focus on the material first.
 If you often cook for large gatherings, the bowl size could be paramount.